-You can recover for these damages as long as you suffer some sort of physical injury that caused your psychological symptoms.
-Courts frequently award noneconomic damages of three to five times the amount of the compensation for medical expenses.
+You can recover from these damages as long as you suffer some sort of physical injury that caused your psychological symptoms.
+Courts frequently award noneconomic damages of three to five times the amount of compensation for medical expenses.

 Imagine you decide not to call the police or a lawyer after a “minor” accident.
 Shortly thereafter, you receive a court summons notifying you that the other driver (or a passenger) is suing you.
 You might be fairly sure that the opposing party is lying about their injuries.
 After all, “Whiplash, whiplash!” has been used so many times that it has become a cliche.